jsdelivrbot/SimpleTest/README.md

-# react-template
+# SimpleTest

-My own created template for starting React projects using Gulp and Webpack.
+Simple project just to practice react and redux